 Taking out the two outlier results near the 500% mark, we can see the distribution in more detail.
 It shows that the vast majority of C waves in the research were between 60% and 200% the length of wave A.

 It is clear that whilst plenty of wave C’s were close to equality or 100% of A; there was a sizeable number which was longer too.

 A note on Triangles

 The sample of 5 triangles was too small to undertake any worthy analysis, suffice to say they more or less followed Elliot’s rules except in relation to their position in the market as was the case with the other observable patterns.

 Conclusion and Further Research

-The EWO was an insufficient tool for removing the ambiguity from Elliott Wave analysis and coming up with more reliable wave counts – although a larger segment of market probably needs to be analysed to be certain of this.
-The research suggests that the method outline in Dr Bill William’s book Trading Chaos to pinpoint the end of wave 5 may be inaccurate too.
+The EWO was an insufficient tool for removing the ambiguity from Elliott Wave analysis and coming up with more reliable wave counts – although a larger segment of the market probably needs to be analyzed to be certain of this.
+The research suggests that the method outline in Dr Bill William’s book Trading Chaos to pinpoint the end of wave five may be inaccurate too.

 The research defined three important constituents ‘modes’ of market behaviour observable through the ‘lens’ of the Elliott Wave Oscillator viz diverging, non-diverging and triangular, and that these occur in a random or clustering fashion not alternate as the Elliott theory suggests.
 Based on the use of the EWO, it appears that these would be better described as the basic building blocks of the market more than the simple 5-3 Elliott wave.